-In addition to face to face sessions I can also offer email and telephone sessions to clients who aren't able t make face to face appointments.
+In addition to face-to-face sessions, I can also offer email and telephone sessions to clients who aren't able to make face to face appointments.

 Training, qualifications & experience

-I am an accredited, regestered counsellor and a member of the BACP (British Association of counsellors and Psychotherapists).
+I am an accredited, registered counsellor and a member of the BACP (British Association of counsellors and Psychotherapists).

 I have a Diploma in Eating Disorders,2006; Professional Certificate in Eating Disorders Part 1, 2005; Advanced Diploma in Therapeutic Counselling, 2004; Certificate in Counselling Theory, 2002; Certificate in Counselling Skills, 2001.